 - a.
 As directed by the 2017 memo signed by A.M.
 Kurta, the board considered the following factors: - (1) Did the applicant have a condition or experience that may excuse or mitigate the discharge?
 Yes.
-The Board's Medical Advisor, a voting member, reviewed the applicant's DOD and VA health records, applicant's statement, and/or civilian provider documentation and found that the applicant has the following potentially-mitigating diagnoses/experiences: Panic Disorder, combat-related PTSD, and Depression NOS. - (2) Did the condition exist or experience occur during military service?
+The Board's Medical Advisor, a voting member, reviewed the applicant's DOD and VA health records, applicant's statement, and/or civilian provider documentation and found that the applicant has the following potentially-mitigating diagnoses/experiences: TBI.
+[Note-Adjustment DO is a transient, mild BH condition not associated with the maladaptive behavior changes seen in other, more serious BH conditions.
+As such, it is not a mitigating BH condition.] - (2) Did the condition exist or experience occur during military service?
 Yes.
-The Board's Medical Advisor found there is evidence of mitigating BH conditions to include in service diagnoses of an Adjustment Disorder and Panic Disorder.
-The applicant was also diagnosed by the VA with combat-related PTSD and Depression NOS. - (3) Does the condition or experience actually excuse or mitigate the discharge?
+The Board's Medical Advisor found the applicant's head injury occurred during active duty. - (3) Does the condition or experience actually excuse or mitigate the discharge?
 Yes.
-The Board's Medical Advisor applied liberal consideration and opined that after review of all available information, there is evidence of mitigating BH conditions to include in service diagnoses of an Adjustment Disorder and Panic Disorder.
-The applicant is also diagnosed by the VA with combat-related PTSD and Depression NOS.
-Applicant's BH conditions provide the basis for mitigation.
-Given the nexus between PTSD and self-medicating with substances, applicant's BH conditions likely contributed to the substance use related misconduct that led to his separation. - (4) Does the condition or experience outweigh the discharge?
+The Board's Medical Advisor opined if the basis for separation consists of the applicant's multiple FTRs and period of AWOL, then the applicant has a mitigating BH condition, mild TBI with loss of consciousness.
+Record review indicates that the applicant's attitudes and behaviors changed significantly after he incurred the head injury in May 2018.
+Following the injury, the applicant began exhibiting symptoms of depression and hopelessness accompanied by insomnia and a deterioration in performance.
+As there is an association between TBI and avoidant behavior, there is a nexus between his TBI, his multiple FTRs and his period of AWOL.
+While the applicant was diagnosed with Adjustment DO with mixed anxiety and depressed mood, this condition does not mitigate his offenses of AWOL and FTRs given that Adjustment DO is a transient, mild BH condition not associated with the long-term maladaptive behavior changes, such as self-medication or avoidance behaviors, seen in other, more serious psychiatric conditions.
+The applicant has not been diagnosed with PTSD.
+However, he self asserts PTSD and OBH, and, under liberal consideration, these self-assertions merit consideration by the board. - (4) Does the condition or experience outweigh the discharge?
 Yes.
-After applying liberal consideration to the evidence, including the Board Medical Advisor opine, the Board determined that the applicant's Panic Disorder, combat related PTSD and Depression outweighed the DUI, AWOL and resisting arrest basis for separation for the aforementioned reason(s).

-b.
-Response to Contention(s):

-- (1) The applicant contends being treated by the VA for PTSD.
-The Board determined that this contention was valid and voted to upgrade the characterization of service due to PTSD mitigating the applicant's DUI, AWOL and resisting arrest charges. - (2) The applicant contends an upgrade would allow returning to school to improve life.
-The Board considered this contention and determined that eligibility for Veteran's benefits, to include educational benefits under the Post-9/11 or Montgomery GI Bill, healthcare or VA loans, do not fall within the purview of the Army Discharge Review Board.
-Accordingly, the applicant should contact a local office of the Department of Veterans Affairs for further assistance. - c.
-The Board determined the discharge is inequitable based on the applicant's Panic Disorder, PTSD and Depression mitigating the applicant's DUI, AWOL and resisting arrest.
-Therefore, the Board voted to grant relief in the form of an upgrade of the characterization of service to Honorable and changed to the separation authority to AR 635-200, paragraph 14-12a, the narrative reason for separation to Misconduct (Minor Infractions), with a corresponding separation code of JKN.
-The board found the RE code proper and equitable and voted not to change it.
+After applying liberal consideration to the evidence, including the Board Medical Advisor's opine, the Board determined that the applicant's condition or experience outweighed the listed basis for separation for the aforementioned reason(s). - b.
+Prior Decisions Cited: None - c.
+Response to Contention(s): The applicant did not present any issues of propriety or equity for the Board's consideration, but the applicant is requesting an upgrade to receive benefits and to get checked for injuries sustained while in service. - d.
+The Board determined the discharge is inequitable.
+Therefore, the Board voted to grant relief in the form of an upgrade of the characterization of service to Honorable and changed the separation authority to AR 635-200, paragraph 14- 12a, the narrative reason for separation to Misconduct (Minor Infractions), with a corresponding separation code of JKN.
+The Board determined that the reentry eligibility code was both proper and equitable and voted not to change it.

-d.
+e.
 Rationale for Decision: